pretzelhands/jinx/README.md

 $ sudo mv /tmp/jinx/jinx /usr/bin/jinx
 ```

+## Updating

+jinx will occasionally (once a day) check if a new version is available in this repository.
+Should this be the
+case you will receive a little notice on top of the other commands.

+You need only run `jinx update` and the tool will handle the rest!

 ## Configuring `jinx`

 `jinx` has a few configuration options that you should be aware of.
 When you run `jinx` for the first time it will automatically create a `.jinxrc` in your home directory and display a notice that this has happened.
 This `.jinxrc` contains some basic configuration to make everything run smoothly.